Zuzana Snow

-Zuzana Snow (born in Nitra, Slovakia, 3 May 1994) is a Slovakian model.
+Zuzana Snow (born in Slovakia, 1994) is a Slovakian model.

 Early life

-Raised in Nitra, Snow is the youngest daughter of her family, with two sisters.
-She was discovered by her first agent at the age of fifteen but decided to finish her schooling before becoming a full-time model.
+Zuzana Snow is a fashion model, She was discovered by her first agent at the age of fifteen but decided to finish her schooling before becoming a full-time model.
 After graduating, she focused on her career and moved to Paris.

 Career

-Snow has walked the runways for Armani, Balmain, Dior, Chanel, Hugo Boss, Jean Paul Gaultier, Christian Lacroix, Van Cleef & Arpels, Chopard, Louis Vuitton, Gucci, Issey Miyake, and Trussardi.
+She has walked the runways for Armani, Balmain, Dior, Chanel, Hugo Boss, Jean Paul Gaultier, Christian Lacroix, Van Cleef & Arpels, Chopard, Louis Vuitton, Gucci, Issey Miyake, and Trussardi.

 Snow has appeared in editorials and advertisements in Vogue, Harper's Bazaar, Elle, Marie Claire, Amica, Soon, Black magazine, and Cosmopolitan.
 She was also featured on the covers of Harper's Bazaar, Zoot, Tribute, Univers Cannes, Vizon, and Femme.

-In 2008, she played the main character in Trembling Waters' music video "Steps in the Dark."